jonwalstedt/vigorjs.componentmanager/public/docs/filter.md

         **hasToMatch** String / Regexp (optional)
       </td>
       <td class="docs-table__column docs-table__column-2">
+         <p>This filter property works in the same way as **includeIfMatch**, you set it to a string or regular expression that should match the filterString on one or more instanceDefinitions.</p>

-        <p>This filter property does not allow the filterString on instanceDefinitions to be undefined.
+         <p>The difference between hasToMatch and includeIfMatch is that this property does not allow the filterString on instanceDefinitions to be undefined.
 If they are undefined they will fail this filter.</p>

         <p>See the [Filter by string](/examples/filter-by-string) examples.</p>
       </td>